 Through a shared reading experience, we will discuss issues that matter, learn from each other and promote greater understanding.

-Beginning in February 2018, share your thoughts at a book discussion at your neighborhood library or bookstore.
+Beginning in January 2019, share your thoughts at a book discussion at your neighborhood library or bookstore.

-Attend a cultural program.
+Attend a program.
 Dates will be announced soon.